Hello readers, today in this article, we will discuss the Net Worth of Brian Pallister in 2023. Brian is a Canadian Politician.

 Liberal Party won a majority government, and he served on the opposition benches.
 In December 2003, Canadian Alliance and Progressive Conservative parties merged, and Brian became a member of the resulting Conservative Party of Canada.

 In July 2004, he was appointed to the Official Opposition Shadow Cabinet as a critic for National Revenue.
 Later on, in 2006, Brian was re-elected.

 The conservatives won a minority government, and he requested the Prime minister not to consider him for a cabinet portfolio as he was thinking of entering the provincial politics again.

 Later on, he was appointed parliamentary secretary to the Minister of International Trade and the Minister for International Cooperation.
 In January 2008, he announced that he would not run in the next federal election.

-Related: What is Net Worth of Tony Abbott?
+Related: What is the Net Worth of Tony Abbott?

 Brian is married, and his wife’s name is Esther Johnson Pallister.
 He met Esther during his university days.
-Moreover, the couple is blessed by two daughters named Shawn and Quinn Pallister.
+Moreover, the couple is blessed with two daughters named Shawn and Quinn Pallister.

-Related: What is Net Worth of Tulsi Gabbard?
+Related: What is the Net Worth of Tulsi Gabbard?

 Brian Pallister Social Media

 Brian Pallister is a Canadian Politician.
-Most of his earnings come through his salary by working as a politician.
+Most of his earnings come from his salary by working as a politician.
 Apart from that, he had also made several personal investments.